sap-tutorials/sap-build-apps/tutorials/codejam-events-process-1-bah/codejam-events-process-1-bah.md

 #### Data events

-A data event is also a message that is sent to inform that something has happened but different to the notification event, it includes the data that has changed.
+A data event is also a message that is sent to inform that something has happened, but unlike a notification event, it includes the data that has changed.
 For example, a data event could be sent to inform that a new customer has been created in a system and include the data of the new customer.

 As an example, let's get familiar with the [SAP Digital Vehicle Hub Business Events](https://hub.sap.com/event/SAPDigitalVehicleHubBusinessEvents_SAPDigitalVehicleHubBusinessEvents/resource) available from SAP Digital Vehicle Hub.
 We can see that there is an operation available – Vehicle Created (`/sap.dmo.dvh.Vehicle.Created.v1`), and within it, we can find an example payload of the event.